 The colour effect and the overall impact is dependent on the alloy used, the method of mechanical pre-treatment, and the surface coating method used.
 Upon appointment of the contract, it is our company requirement to produce samples showing the limitations within a certain colour range of the application.

-The SANDALOR® colouring procedure describes a colouring process used on anodised aluminium.
-This process combines the benefits of anodised aluminium oxide coatings with a broad colour palette.
+The SANDALOR® colouring procedure describes a colouring process used on anodized aluminium.
+This process combines the benefits of anodized aluminium oxide coatings with a broad colour palette.
 By preserving the original aluminium character, the light-resistant and colourful shades are suitable for outdoor use, allowing for beautiful, metallic and coloured surfaces.
 This colour treatment has been proven to be extremely resistant in long-term outdoor-exposure settings.
 Additionally, SANDALOR® is produced with mature process technology and superior quality.

 Show more colours

 During liquid coating processes, the aluminium components are coated, and subsequently, the enamel will be burnt-in by the stoving oven.
 In comparison to general powder-coatings, a liquid lacquer will be used.
 The range of design options (such as metallic or iron mica effects) is enormous during this process.
 Almost any surface can be designed individually, in every possible shade.
 Additionally, liquid-coating systems present a visibly greater depth effects, especially with a metallic effect application.